Sith: Snoke

-Snoke was a Force-sensitive artificial being created by Darth Sidious and his Sith Eternal cult on Exegol, and a major antagonist in the Star Wars sequel trilogy.
-After Sidious' death and the fall of the Empire, Snoke became the Supreme Leader of the First Order and seduced Ben Solo to the dark side, training him to become his apprentice, Kylo Ren.
-He was also behind the destruction of Luke Skywalker's Jedi Temple and the deaths of most of his students, in an attempt to wipe out the Jedi Order once and for all.
-He was ultimately killed by Kylo, after failing to foresee his betrayal.
+Snoke was a Force-sensitive artificial being created by Darth Sidious and his Sith Eternal cult on Exegol and a major antagonist in the Star Wars sequel trilogy.
+After Sidious's death and the fall of the Empire, Snoke became the Supreme Leader of the First Order and seduced Ben Solo to the dark side, training him to become his apprentice, Kylo Ren.
+He was also behind the destruction of Luke Skywalker's Jedi Temple and the deaths of most of his students in an attempt to wipe out the Jedi Order once and for all.
+He was ultimately killed by Kylo after failing to foresee his betrayal.
 Following Snoke's death, Kylo took over as Supreme Leader of the First Order until he redeemed himself like his grandfather before him.